kesh-lang/kesh/examples.md

 joe: #person [name: 'Joe', age: 27]
 ```

 **kesh** inherits TypeScript's gradual and structural type system, with some differences.
-For example, **kesh** uses zero-values for its primitive types.
+For example, **kesh** uses zero-values for its primitive types (all "falsy" values).

 ```lua
 boolean:  #boolean  --> false